jvdp1/libsparse/doc/documentation.md

  call mat%setpermutation(array)
 ````

-It is possible to get and set a permutation vector in one go as follows:
+It is possible to get and set a permutation vector in one call as follows:

 ````
  call mat%setpermutation(mat%getordering())